Our task

 Further goals

-Once we get this working for 25 measurements, our task changes to also plot the first 100 and the first 500 measurements in two additional plots.
+• Once we get this working for January, our task changes to also plot the February and the March in two additional plots.

-Then we wish to generalize the code so that a user can compute and plot this for any number, without changing the code (with a command line interface).
+• Later, we wish to generalize the code so that a user can compute and plot this for any month, without changing the code (with a command line interface).

 How we plan to solve it